paradise-fi/divine/doc/manual/using.md

 [^choices]: this information is run-length encoded (e.g. `0^2 2^4` means the first two
     choices returned 0 and the following four returned 2);

-In our case, the most important information is `FAULT: access of size 1 at [heap* 712567f3 10 ddp] is 1 bytes out of bounds` which indicates the error is caused by an invalid memory access.
+In our case, the most important information is `FAULT: access of size 4 at [heap* 53e6ba2a 10 ddp] is 4 bytes out of bounds` which indicates the error is caused by an invalid memory access.
 The other crucial information is the line of code which caused it (this can be found on the second stack, in the entry for the `foo` function):

 ```
-- address: heap* 4a0081dc 0+0
+- address: heap* 73fbe04e 0+0
-  pc: code* 1 10
+  pc: code* 1 11
-  location: /tmp/program.c:8
+  location: program.c:7
   symbol: foo
 ```

-Hence we can see that the problem is caused by an invalid memory access on line 8 in our program.
+Hence we can see that the problem is caused by an invalid memory access on line 7 in our program.

-*Note*: one might notice that the addresses in DIVINE are printed in the form ` [heap* 712567f3 10 ddp]`; the meaning of which is: the pointer in question is a heap pointer (other types of pointers are constant pointers and global pointers; stack pointers are not distinguished from heap pointers); the object id (in hexadecimal, assigned to the allocation) is `712567f3`; the offset (again in hexadecimal) is `10` and the value is a defined pointer (`ddp`, i.e. it is not an uninitialised value).
+*Note:* one might notice that the addresses in DIVINE are printed in the form `[heap* 53e6ba2a 10 ddp]`; the meaning of which is: the pointer in question is a heap pointer (other types of pointers are constant pointers and global pointers; stack pointers are not distinguished from heap pointers); the object id (in hexadecimal, assigned to the allocation) is `53e6ba2a`; the offset (again in hexadecimal) is `10` and the value is a defined pointer (`ddp`, i.e. it is not an uninitialised value).

 ### Debugging Counterexamples with the Interactive Simulator